 Prostate cancer misdiagnosis claims

-If that sounds like your case, our medical negligence team can tell you whether the delay amounts to a claim.
+If that reflects your experience, our medical negligence team can tell you whether the delay amounts to a claim.
 We will assess your records without obligation and act on a no win no fee basis.
 Our delayed cancer diagnosis work is recognised by Legal 500 2026 and Chambers UK 2026.

-NICE guideline NG12 sets the standard your GP is measured against on suspected cancer referrals.
-It does three things that often get missed in primary care.
+NICE guideline NG12 NICE guideline NG12 sets the standard your GP is measured against on suspected cancer referrals.
+It does three things that are often missed in primary care.

 It applies age-adjusted PSA thresholds, not a single national cut-off.
 For men aged 50 to 59, anything above 3.5 ng/ml should prompt urgent referral on the two-week-wait suspected cancer pathway.
 The threshold rises to above 4.5 ng/ml for men in their 60s and above 6.5 ng/ml for men 70 and over.
-A PSA of 4.0 in a 55-year-old is not normal.
-Many of the claims we run start with a result that was filed as normal when it should have triggered an urgent appointment with a urologist.
+A PSA of 4.0 in a 55-year-old is not within the normal range.
+Many claims involve a result above the age-adjusted threshold that was not referred on.

 It treats the PSA and the digital rectal examination as independent indicators.
 A normal-feeling prostate does not rule out cancer if the PSA is raised.
 A normal PSA does not rule out cancer if the prostate feels abnormal.
 Either finding alone should trigger referral.
-We frequently see records where one was checked and the other quietly skipped.
+Claims in this area often involve cases where only one indicator was assessed.

 It expects a GP to act on a rising PSA trend, not just a single result.
-The Prostate Cancer Risk Management Programme reminds GPs that an upward trajectory between two tests is itself a referral trigger, even when neither result, on its own, crossed the threshold.
+The Prostate Cancer Risk Management Programme confirms that an upward trajectory between two tests is itself a referral trigger, even when neither result crossed the threshold individually.

 What you need to prove in a prostate cancer negligence claim